yegor256/blog/_posts/2014/dec/2014-12-09-immutable-object-state-and-behavior.md

 Problems arise when such an entity doesn't exist in a real world.
 In that case, we need to create a mutable object property called `title`, read it via `title()`, and modify it via `title(String)`.
-But an object is immutable, so we can't have a mutable property in it&mdash;by definition!
+But an object is immutable, so we can't have a mutable property in it---by definition!
 What do we do?

 Think.